eficode-academy/gradle-katas/built-in-task-types/README.md

 [Delete docs](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.Delete.html)

-- Configure the placeholder `deleteTask` task to delete all `.txt` and `.zip` files from the project directory
+- Configure the placeholder `deleteTask` task to delete all `.txt` and `.zip` files from the project root directory
 - Run `./gradlew deleteTask`
 - Assert the `.zip` and `.txt` files have been removed